SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/CODEBASE_COMPREHENSIVE_REVIEW_REPORT.md

 ## 🚀 **Conclusion**

-The ChemML codebase has undergone significant positive transformation with the recent cleanup and reorganization efforts.
+The QeMLflow codebase has undergone significant positive transformation with the recent cleanup and reorganization efforts.
 The core framework demonstrates excellent modular design and clean architecture.
 However, there's a critical integration gap between the framework capabilities and their actual usage in educational materials.

 **Key Takeaways:**
 1. **Foundation is solid** - Core architecture is well-designed and functional